Reputation Management FAQs

 Representative / Branded Content

-Reputation X will create and submit for approval any "representative" content.
-Representative content is content apparently created by you and that represents you.
+Reputation X will create and submit any "representative" content about your brand for approval.
+Representative content is content that is apparently created by your brand and that represents your brand.

-Examples of this include blog posts on your site and social media messaging.
-Content like articles that are interviews of you or people in your company, and articles specifically written about your brand but posted on third-party sites are also "representative" (we also call it "branded content") and normally require your approval before posting.
+Examples of branded content include blog posts on your site and social media messaging.
+Content like articles that are interviews of you or people in your organization and articles specifically written about your brand but posted on third-party sites are also representative (branded content) and almost always require your approval before posting.

 Non-representative / Non-branded Content